 This facility contains state-of-the-art exercise, rehabilitation and neurophysiology equipment.
 NeuRA has long been a world leader in neurostimulation research.
 The creation of this centre in 2020 enables the organisation to increase the scope and speed of this research.
-The Centre is currently exploring cutting-edge techniques, such as neurostimulation and inspiratory muscle training, which could help activate muscles in people with spinal cord injuries.
+The Centre is currently exploring cutting-edge techniques, such as neurostimulation, acute-intermittent hypoxia and inspiratory muscle training, which could help activate muscles in people with spinal cord injuries.

 Improved activation of muscles is likely to lead to improved bodily functions, such as breathing and walking.

-Research studies are led by NeuRA Deputy Director Simon Gandevia, Senior Principal Research Scientist Jane Butler, and Senior Research Scientist Euan McCaughey.
-They are joined by Dr Martin Heroux, Dr Claire Boswell-Ruys and Dr Liz Bye.
+Research studies are led by NeuRA Deputy Director Professor Simon Gandevia, Senior Principal Research Scientist Jane Butler, Associate Professor Sylvia Gustin, and Senior Research Scientist Euan McCaughey.
+They are joined by colleagues Dr Martin Héroux, Dr Claire Boswell-Ruys and Dr Liz Bye.

 Why is this research so important?

 The effects of a spinal cord injury are major: they can impair many critical functions that are easily taken for granted.
-Movement, sensation, blood pressure control as well as bowel, bladder, sexual function can all be affected.
+Movement, sensation, blood pressure control as well as bowel, bladder and sexual function can all be affected.

 NeuRA’s commitment to spinal cord injury research could help improve the quality of life of the estimated 12,000 people across Australia who have a spinal cord injury